Chart Color Schemes

 Clifton - Greenmount has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes in local infrastructure significantly affect an area's performance.
 AreaSearch has identified 15 projects that could impact this region.
-Notable ones include Queensland Regional Road Network Safety Improvements, Toowoomba to Warwick Pipeline, Greenmount Water Treatment Plant, and Allora Precinct Redevelopment.
-The following list details those most relevant.
+Notable initiatives include Queensland Regional Road Network Safety Improvements, Toowoomba to Warwick Pipeline, Greenmount Water Treatment Plant, and Allora Precinct Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.